syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-replace-text-with-image).

 ## Find and replace a pattern of text with a merge field
 You can find and replace a pattern of text in a Word document with merge fields using Regex.